awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

 1. Open **Control Panel**, **Programs and Features**\.
 Choose **Turn Windows features on or off**\.
 If you are prompted for installation media, specify the EBS volume with the installation media\.

-## Adding Windows Components Using the Tools for Windows PowerShell<a name="adding-windows-components-powershell"></a>
+## Adding Windows components using the Tools for Windows PowerShell<a name="adding-windows-components-powershell"></a>

 Use the following procedure to use the Tools for Windows PowerShell to add Windows components to your instance\.